Let me begin by saying diamonds are forever.

 They are one of the finest pieces of jewelries in the world.
 Those who can afford it would always love to buy a piece of this magnificent beauty.

-If you are planning to buy a diamond ring, earring or necklace, then you must read this article.
+If you are planning to buy a diamond ring, earring or necklace, then you must read the entire article.

 Buying a diamond is not like running your daily errands like grocery shopping or ordering a pizza.